 Ted is a retired rancher and educator in the post-secondary system, a husband to Kate and a father of two grown children.
 He worked at Lakeland College for 29 years where he held such portfolios as Instructor, Department Chair, International Education Coordinator and Dean of the School of Agricultural Sciences.
 He operated Cornerpost Consulting Ltd. until 2016, managing a wide variety of projects related to agriculture and environmental sciences, including project management for the Wood Buffalo Environmental Association.

-Brian Hill, Resource Manager
+Emily Traxel, Resource Manager

 Alberta Environment and Parks